 I’ve trained with Robin Shohet and Joan Wilmot (Supervision in the Helping Professions, Passionate Supervision), Michael Carroll (On Being a supervisee, Effective Supervision, Ethical Maturity in the Helping Professions), Bob Cooke (Manchester Institute of Psychotherapy) and Valerie Redman (Redman Institute, South Australia).
 They have all helped me shape my own supervision style from when supervision was in its infancy in Australia.

-I hold supervision to be an essential element in developing and maintaining a high quality counselling practice.
-Without it we can put ourselves and our clients at risk of our own fears, reactivity and ethical blind spots.
+I hold supervision to be an essential element in developing and maintaining a high quality counselling & supervision practice.
+Without it we can put ourselves and our clients and supervisees at risk of our own fears, reactivity and ethical blind spots.

 Without it we are lacking the support we need and deserve while practicing in such an intimate and intense environment.